 Initially the gateway was IRLP enabled, it was one of the first nodes to connect to the IRLP system from Ireland.
 It was initially set up in 2004 by John EI8JA on a Pentium 133.
 It underwent a revamp in recent years and now runs on a Raspberry Pi thanks to Eoghan EI5HBB.

-Our IRLP node no. 5883 is accessible via on all repeaters on the network.
+Our IRLP node number is 5883 and is accessible via on all repeaters on the network.

 To connect to another node prefix the letter "A" before the node number you dial and also when disconnecting. ("A73" to disconnect)